web3privacy/web3privacy/README.md

 | [Qubes OS](https://www.qubes-os.org) | Qubes OS is a free and open-source, security-oriented operating system for single-user desktop computing.
 Qubes OS leverages Xen-based virtualization to allow for the creation and management of isolated compartments called qubes. | ([GitHub](https://github.com/QubesOS)) | - | - | - |
 | [TAILS OS](https://tails.boum.org) | Tails is a portable operating system that protects your privacy and helps you avoid censorship. | ([GitLab](https://gitlab.tails.boum.org/tails/tails)) | - | - | - |
 | [nix-bitcoin](https://nixbitcoin.org) | a collection of Nix packages and NixOS modules for easily installing full-featured Bitcoin nodes with an emphasis on security | ([GitHub](https://github.com/fort-nix/nix-bitcoin)) | - | - | - |

-If you are running a Linux distribution consider looking over these guides on [how to best choose a distribution](https://privsec.dev/posts/linux/choosing-your-desktop-linux-distribution/) and on how to harden your OS - [Guide 1](https://madaidans-insecurities.github.io/linux.html) | [Guide 2](https://madaidans-insecurities.github.io/guides/linux-hardening.html) | [Guide 3](https://privsec.dev/posts/linux/desktop-linux-hardening/)

 ## NFT
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/static-assets/NFT.png?raw=true)